blaskodaniel/snmemoapp/README.md

 ### Using as a template

-1. Clone a GIT repository
+1. Clone GIT repository from [this repository](https://github.com/blaskodaniel/snmemoapp.git)
 1. cd into the cloned directory
 1. Install the package dependencies with `npm install` or `yarn install`

 ### Starting the dev server

 1. Start the Webpack dev server with `npm run start` or `yarn start`
-1. You can browse the app once the build has been finished at [http://localhost:8081/](http://localhost:8081/)
+1. You can browse the app once the build has been finished at [http://localhost:8080/](http://localhost:8080/)

 ### Building the project